thebeebs/devstarworkshop/instructions/deployment/manually.md

 At the end of the compilation process -regardless of language choosen - you should have a **zip file** containing the application and the  respective **manifest.json** file to proceed to deployment.

-If you are still convinced that the manual approach is the right one for you, go for it!!

 ## Using Application Container Cloud Service console to deploy ##

 Here are the steps you'll need to follow: